chanzuckerberg/cellxgene/docs/index.md

 ## features

 - Flexible selection and coloring of cells
-- Differential expression of arbitrary sets of cells
+- Differential expression of your selected sets of cells
-- Single-gene analyses
+- Single-gene analyses (e.g. expression analysis)

 ## getting started